CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...Resting before Serving:

-.
-Transfer the rolled filet onto a shallow pan and let it stand with a tight, foil tent for about 10 more minutes.
+12. Transfer the rolled filet onto a shallow pan and let it stand with a tight, foil tent for about 10 more minutes.
 The resting period is very important, don't skip this step.
 This process will continue to lightly cook the meat.
-The juices will install themselves where they need to go in order to reward your patience.
+The juices will re-distribute themselves.

 The Port wine reduction remaining in the pan can later be used to drizzle over the meat slices.